Reviews You Can Rely On

 Credit: Laura Casner

-Electric bikes, or e-bikes, are exploding in popularity.
-The need to transport these heavy-weight bicycles presents a challenge that some rack manufacturers are beginning to address.
-Lifting a 50+ pound bike onto a tray-style hitch rack can be difficult for some riders, ourselves included.
+E-bikes are becoming more popular, and transporting these heavy bicycles presents a challenge for more rack manufacturers to address.
+We find it difficult to lift a 50+ pound bike onto a tray-style hitch rack and think others will too.
 Both the Thule EasyFold XT 2 and Yakima OnRamp have 60+ lb per bike weight limits, and both come with a ramp system that allows you to roll the bike up onto the rack instead of having to perform a deadlift.
-These two racks are a little complicated in the way you secure your bike to the rack, but the ramp feature has obvious appeal for those who find it difficult to lift heavy bikes into place on the rack.
-Of the two options, we found the Yakima OnRamp to be a bit more user-friendly with a more confidence-inspiring hold, while also being a fair amount less expensive.
-The Yakima StageTwo boasts a truly impressive 70 lbs weight limit and it works with the optional RampUp ($99) loading ramp to roll bikes up onto the rack, and, in our opinion, is a much sturdier option with a simpler loading process and more secure bike hold than the above-mentioned racks.
-Kuat has also addressed this issue by offering aftermarket ramps that work with any of their NV or Piston racks.
-Adding a ramp to your existing rack is a cost-effective way to make loading heavy bikes much easier provided it has the carrying capacity.
+These two racks are a little complicated in securing your bike to the rack, but the ramp feature has obvious appeal for those who find it difficult to lift heavy bikes into place on the rack.
+Of the two options, the Yakima OnRamp is a bit more user-friendly with a more confidence-inspiring hold.
+It's also less expensive.
+The Yakima StageTwo boasts an impressive 70 lbs per bike weight limit, and you can also purchase the optional RampUp ($99) loading ramp to roll bikes up onto the rack.
+This is a much sturdier option with a simpler loading process and more secure bike hold than the racks mentioned above.
+Kuat also offers aftermarket ramps that work with any of their NV or Piston racks.
+An inexpensive way of improving your rack's versatility is to add a loading ramp, especially for e-bike riders.

 Credit: Laura Casner